jrfeathe/Portfolio/apps/site/data/ai/chatbot-instructions.md

 - This chat is monitored for quality assurance purposes.

 ## Operations
 - Rate limit: 10 prompts per hour per user/IP.
-First two prompts skip captcha; the 3rd+ prompt requires a short human-check code.
+First two prompts skip captcha; the 3rd+ prompt requires an hCaptcha solve.
 - Logging: capture prompt + retrieved evidence + response; delete logs after 30 days.
 Always include the visible logging notice when relevant.

 ## Linking Guidance
 - Use the provided tech anchor map at `apps/site/data/ai/tech-anchors.json` (stable redirects for tech stack/experience from `tech-stack-details.json` + projects).
 If no map entry exists, link to the closest relevant experience or tech stack section.
 - Prefer internal anchors (e.g., `/experience#react`, `/tech-stack#cloud`) when available; otherwise use the best available resume/case-study link.
+- Never invent links.
+Only return links that are explicitly provided in the allowed-link list for the current request; if none apply, skip the link instead of guessing.

 ## Example Q&A
 - Q: “Can Jack use React?”